instana/synthetic-synctl/README.md

 **Incompatible Options:**
 - Option `--from-json` removed: Use the `-f, --from-file` option instead.
 The `-f, --from-file` option reads synthetic test payload from `.json` files.
-- Option `--bundle-entry-file` replaces `entry-file`: `--bundle-entry-file` option is now used to set entry file name of a bundle test.
+- Option `--bundle-entry-file` replaces `--entry-file`: `--bundle-entry-file` option is now used to set entry file name of a bundle test.
 - Option `--script` added: `--script` options reads different files according to their suffix, such as `.js`and `.side`.
 # Configuration